 Step 1: Review Information

 For more information about Nebraska 4-H Camps and Centers Outdoor Education opportunities and programs, please review our Outdoor Education Information for Teachers and Group Leaders packet.

 Step 2: Contact Us

-To make arrangements for your class to attend an Outdoor Education program, please contact the Nebraska Camps and Centers location you are interested in attending.
+To make arrangements for your class to attend an Outdoor Education program, please contact the Nebraska 4-H Camps and Centers.
 We will help you schedule your visit, customize the experience for your class, arrange food services, and provide cost information.

 Step 3: Arrange Transportation